+Select Users, Contacts, Computers, Servic ce Accounts, or Groups 💌

+Select this object type: Users, Service Accounts, Groups, or Other objects Object Types

+From this location:

+demo3vcf.local Locations

+Enter the object names to select (examples):

+Administrator Check Names

+¥

+Advanced OK Cancel

-- 1372 12.
-Close the AD control panel. - 1373 You are now ready to set up HTCC authentication to work with AD, as described in the next procedure. - 1374 5.2.7 Join vCenter to the AD domain - 1375 We need to integrate the AD domain into vCenter so that we can later give the AD HyTrust service - account vCenter permissions.
-You first have to join the vCenter to the AD domain, and then add the AD - user to vCenter.
+12. Close the AD control panel.

+You are now ready to set up HTCC authentication to work with AD, as described in the next procedure.

+5.2.7 Join vCenter to the AD domain

+We need to integrate the AD domain into vCenter so that we can later give the AD HyTrust service account vCenter permissions.
+You first have to join the vCenter to the AD domain, and then add the AD user to vCenter.
 Note that this is already done for VCS and VCF.
-However, you may want to check using - 1378 the instructions below. - 1379 1.
-To check if vCenter is already joined to the AD domain, SSH into PSC. - 1380 2.
-Run the following command: - 1381 /opt/likewise/bin/domainjoin-cli query - 1382 If the output indicates it's already joined, you can skip the rest of this section (5.2.7). - 3.
-If it's not already joined, run the following command to join it: - 1384 /opt/likewise/bin/domainjoin-cli join <domain-name> <AD Administrator user> 1385 <password> - 1386 Example: - 1387 /opt/likewise/bin/domainjoin-cli join demo3vcs.local Administrator Passw0rd - 1388 Output: - Joining to AD Domain: demo3vcs.local - 1390 With Computer DNS Name: psc.demo3vcs.local - 1391 success - Then reboot. - 4.
-SSH into PSC again and verify that the join has succeeded by issuing the following command:
+However, you may want to check using the instructions below.

+- 1. To check if vCenter is already joined to the AD domain, SSH into PSC. - 2.
+Run the following command:

+'''

+/opt/likewise/bin/domainjoin-cli query

+'''

+If the output indicates it's already joined, you can skip the rest of this section (5.2.7).

+3. If it's not already joined, run the following command to join it:

+'''

+/opt/likewise/bin/domainjoin-cli join <domain-name> <AD Administrator user>

+cpassword>

+'''

+'''

+/opt/likewise/bin/domainjoin-cli join demo3vcs.local Administrator Passw0rd

+'''

+Output:

+'''

+Joining to AD Domain: demo3vcs.local

+With Computer DNS Name: psc.demo3vcs.local

+SUCCESS

+'''

+Then reboot.

+4. SSH into PSC again and verify that the join has succeeded by issuing the following command:

-1394 /opt/likewise/bin/domainjoin-cli query
+/opt/likewise/bin/domainjoin-cli query

-1395 5.2.8 Add AD HyTrust-vCenter service user to vCenter as Administrator
+5.2.8 Add AD HyTrust-vCenter service user to vCenter as Administrator

-- 1396 This is for both the VCS and VCF instances. - 1.
-In the vSphere Web Client, go to Administration and then Users and Groups.
+This is for both the VCS and VCF instances.

+1. In the vSphere Web Client, go to Administration and then Users and Groups.
 Click on Groups, then Administrators, and select the Group Members Add icon.